HammerSpb/dotfiles/code.md

 | Self Adjusting BST      | O(1)      | O(logN)      | O(logN)    | O(N)                       |
 | Hash Set                | O(1)      | O(1)         | O(1)       | O(N)                       |

+Core ideas:
+- The basic approach is if the N elements are stored in an array, one can search elements one by one.
+[Linear Search]
+- Optimized approaches exist: if elements are in sorted order [Binary Search] or if the distribution of the elements is known [Interpolation Search].
+- The N elements can be stored in any data structure.
+- If the elements are stored in a Hash Set, then search can be performed in constant O(1) time.

 Core idea of the different search algorithms:

 | Search Algorithms       | Core Idea                                                                                              | When to use?                                 |